ivandustin/seeds/README.md

 Blessed are the peacemakers, for they will be called sons of GOD.

-Blessed are those who have been persecuted because of righteousness, for theirs is the Kingdom of Heaven.
+Blessed are those who have been persecuted because of righteousness; for theirs is the Kingdom of Heaven.

 Blessed are you when they insult you and persecute you and say all kinds of evil against you falsely because of me.
-Be glad and rejoice greatly, for your reward is great in heaven.
+Be glad, and rejoice greatly, for your reward is great in heaven.
 For so they persecuted the prophets who were before you.

 ###### Matthew 5:13

 You are the salt of the earth.
 But if the salt loses its taste, what can make it salty again?
-It is not useful anymore except be thrown outside and be trampled by the people.
+It is not useful anymore, except to be thrown outside and be trampled by the people.

 ###### Matthew 5:14-16